-- 22. Emergency access shall be provided to the proposed reverse service/frontage road. - 23.
+- 21. An emergency access shall be provided to the proposed reverse service/frontage road. - 22.
 The petitioner shall provide a 10' landscape buffer with a 6' high opaque fence.
-The fence shall be placed on the residential side of the buffer.
-The buffer shall include 8' high trees at planting, in a staggered planting a maximum of 30' between trees.
-The remaining areas shall meet the minimum buffer requirements of the Commercial Design Standards and the Community Appearance Ordinance. - 24.
-A minimum of 3.0 5.0 acres of commercial shall be provided in order to meet the overall objectives of the Comprehensive Plan. - 25.
+Fence shall be placed on the residential side of the buffer.
+Buffer shall include 8' high trees at planting, in a staggered planting a maximum of 30' between trees.
+The remaining areas shall meet the minimum buffer requirements of the Commercial Design Standards and the Community Appearance Ordinance. - 23.
+A minimum of 5.0 acres of commercial shall be provided in order to meet the overall objectives of the Comprehensive Plan. - 24.
 The petitioner shall provide a revised plan in compliance with all the performance conditions within 30 calendar days upon rendition of the resolution and the BOCC performance conditions.
 Failure to submit the revised plan will result in no further development permits being issued until submitted by the applicant.